Ares-Developers/Ares-docs/new/superweapons/targeting.rst

 These settings allow enabling AI targeting even for human players.

 :tagdef:`[SuperWeapon]SW.AutoFire=boolean`
-  Sets whether this super weapon should be launched automatically even for human players.
-If this is set to :value:`yes`, the AI targeting options are used to infer the best target cell.
+  Sets whether this super weapon will be launched automatically once ready even for human players.
+If set to :value:`yes`, the AI targeting options are used to infer the target cell.
 Defaults to :value:`no`.

 :tagdef:`[SuperWeapon]SW.ManualFire=boolean`
   Sets whether this super weapon can be manually fired by the owning player.
 If set to :value:`no`, the player will not be able to get a selection cursor for this super weapon when clicking the cameo.
 This setting is ignored if :tag:`SW.AutoFire=no` is set, because the player would have no way to fire this super weapon.
-You can use this on auto-firing super weapons where the targeting mode might prevent it from being fired (like the Lightning Storm or Psychic Dominator, if another super weapon of this type is currently active).
 Defaults to :value:`yes`.

+  .. note:: You can use this on auto-firing super weapons where the targeting
+    mode might prevent it from being fired (like the Lightning Storm or Psychic Dominator, if another super weapon of this type is currently active).

 .. versionadded:: 0.2